Erika Jayne Admits She Knew ‘Dancing With The Stars’ Would Be ‘A Challenge’

 A post shared by Erika Jayne (@theprettymess) on

-Unlike last season when Amber Rose blasted Julianna Hough for her comments, it looks like the pro dancer-turned-judge likes Erika Jayne’s edginess.
-After finishing her Foxtrot, Hough said of the RHOBH star, “That was, for me, the perfect balance of being your true, authentic self, and also bringing us the balance of the authentic foxtrot and the content.
+Unlike last season, when Amber Rose blasted Julianna Hough for her comments, it looks like the pro dancer-turned-judge likes Erika Jayne’s edginess.
+After finishing her Foxtrot, Hough had positive comments for the RHOBH star.

+“That was, for me, the perfect balance of being your true, authentic self, and also bringing us the balance of the authentic foxtrot and the content.
 So for me, I absolutely loved it.”

 Today is the day! #DWTS #teamprettyxxpensive ????